raynamharris/R_Intro_for_Bioinformatics/03-seeking-help.md

 ## Stack Overflow

-If you are having trouble with a function or package, 9 times out of 10 your problem has been discuss on [Stack Overflow](http://stackoverflow.com/).
+If you are having trouble with a function or package, 9 times out of 10, your problem has been discussed on [Stack Overflow](http://stackoverflow.com/).
 You can search using the `[r]` tag.
 I like to look for answers with multiple votes, which shows community support of an answer.

 ## Other Useful Tutorials